Ethanol reducing its carbon footprint

 Schlicher said technology is available now, and in the future, that will further decrease ethanol’s GHG emissions equivalent to taking 56 million vehicles off the road.
 Corn production is also improving with reductions in pesticide, insecticide and fertilizer use.
 With current yields, 15 billion gallons of ethanol require 14 million acres of corn, after correcting for the fact that animal feed displaces corn and soy acres that no longer need to be grown, she said.

-"In the quest for the perfect fuel, we have to remember that fuel ethanol exists today and that it can deliver real and certain GHG reductions today," Schlicher said.
+“In the quest for the perfect fuel, we have to remember that fuel ethanol exists today and that it can deliver real and certain GHG reductions today,” Schlicher said.
+NEW TECHNOLOGIES

 A new report on ethanol’s energy consumption provides hard data supporting ethanol’s efficiency improvements in the last seven years.
 The study, presented by Steffen Mueller, principal research economist, University of Illinois-Chicago, looked at data from 90 of the 150 dry mill ethanol plants operating in 2008.